Aging Face and Neck

 - Face Lift: A surgical face lift can be a powerful option for patients who have deep wrinkles and dramatic signs of aging in the face.* During a face lift, your California Skin Institute provider won’t just tighten facial skin, but will also tighten the facial muscles, to produce a natural appearance.*

 - Neck Lift: A neck lift is designed to address several aesthetic problems of the aging neck.
 Firstly, a neck lift can be used to remove excess skin, to create a tightening effect.
-Secondly, the appearance of vertical muscle bands is eliminated by bringing the muscle edges toward each other, and suturing them together.
-After a full recovery, the aesthetic effect can be dramatic.
+Secondly, the appearance of vertical muscle bands is reduced by bringing the muscle edges toward each other, and suturing them together.
+After a full recovery, the aesthetic effect can be dramatic.*

 - Neck Liposuction: This procedure can be performed either on a standalone basis, or as part of a neck lift.
 During neck liposuction, the excess fat is physically removed from the area with the use of a cannula and tumescent fluid.
 If vertical muscle bands are not an issue and if the skin is sufficiently elastic, a neck lift may not be needed during this procedure.

-- Double Chin Injections: Recently, California Skin Institute became one of the first dermatology practices in the country to offer Kybella injections for double chin treatments.
-Kybella is the first FDA approved injectable for removing a double chin, and our founding physician, Dr. Morganroth, was even recruited to be a national trainer to other doctors in using this treatment.
-Kybella relies on deoxycholic acid to destroy fat cells, which are then removed by the lymphatic system.
+- Double Chin Injections: Recently, California Skin Institute became one of the first dermatology practices in the country to offer Kybella injections for double chin treatments.* Kybella is the first FDA approved injectable for removing a double chin, and our founding physician, Dr. Morganroth, was even recruited to be a national trainer to other doctors in using this treatment.
+Kybella relies on deoxycholic acid to damage fat cells, which are then removed by the lymphatic system.*

-- Laser Skin Treatments: California Skin Institute providers are experts at administering laser skin treatment for various signs of aging in the face and neck.
-Lasers and other devices can be used to reduce wrinkles, remove dark spots, treat acne scars, and even address spider veins.
+- Laser Skin Treatments: California Skin Institute providers are experts at administering laser skin treatment for various signs of aging in the face and neck.* Lasers and other devices can be used to reduce wrinkles, reduce dark spots, treat acne scars, and even address spider veins.*

 - Aesthetic Procedures: For patients who would like to slow the aging of the face and neck, our highly trained providers can administer many anti-aging treatment, including chemical peels, nourishing face masks, skin needling, microdermabrasion, and much more.*